Edmund Creffield: Assassination

 In April, Louis Hartley, a wealthy mine owner, followed his wife, Cora, and daughter, Sophie, when they went to Newport to meet up with Creffield and the others.
 As the group boarded a ferry, Hartley fired a revolver four times at Creffield.
 The gun snapped harmlessly because the centerfire cartridges were wrong for the rimfire gun.

 Others were also gunning for Creffield, so he fled to Seattle with Maud.
-There, George Mitchell, Esther's brother, found him and, in front of witnesses, killed him.
+There, a man named George Mitchell found him and, in front of witnesses, killed him.

 Multnomah County’s district attorney, John Manning, sent King County’s prosecuting attorney, Kenneth Mackintosh, a letter saying, "I investigated many, many charges against him [Creffield] while he was on his Holy Rolling tour in Oregon, the character of which were perfectly awful, in so far as being low, degenerate and brutal, and if permitted, I would like an opportunity to testify before the grand jury, before Mitchell is indicted … I think the taking of the law in one’s own hands, under such circumstances, to mete out summary justice is almost excusable.".
 Mackintosh was appalled by Manning’s suggestion.

 O.V.
 Hurt, Creffield's father-in-law, hired one of the best law firms in Seattle to defend George.
 Numerous witnesses testified to telling George that "free love" took place in 1903.
 They said they told George that Creffield preached that Christ would be reborn and one of the Brides of Christ would be the new Mary and that he needed to lay his hands upon them and purify them.
 They said they told George that mothers were debauched in front of their daughters, including Sarah and her then sixteen-year-old daughter, Mae.
 They said they told George that finally Creffield announced that the new Mary was Esther Mitchell, the then sixteen-year-old sister of George."

 Many believe that much of the testimony was perjury, a tactic to avoid hearsay and put Creffield on trial.
 George was found not guilty by reason of insanity and released.
 Two days later, Esther shot and killed him using a gun Maud bought using their witness fees.

 O.V. was devastated, but still loved his daughter so he hired the same lawyers who had defended George, to defend her.
-Before the case went to trial, Maud committed suicide.
+Before the case went to trial, Maud died by suicide.
 Esther was found not guilty by reason of insanity and committed to Western State Hospital, an asylum in Steilacoom, Washington.